 “The results are not really the way voters felt,” said Bridget Welsh, a political science professor at Singapore Management University.
 “It’s cheating, so that’s a victory for the opposition.”

-Special correspondent Roughneen reported from Kedah, Penang and Perak states in Malaysia.
-Times staff writer Magnier reported from Kolkata, India.Show
+*LA Times special correspondent Roughneen reported from Kedah, Penang and Perak states in Malaysia.
+Times staff writer Mark Magnier edited from Kolkata, India.Show